JakWai01/notes-special-topics-for-web-applications/README.md

 - WAGI
   - what can it do for us?
   - Demo
+- Should you consider WASM? (look at Reddit post again)
 - Conclusion
 - Show the Web Shop where you can buy Webs.
 Front- und Backend mit Go und WASM